emergencelabs/related-list-editor/README.md

 See [Editor Picklist Controller](#Editor-Picklist-Controller) for more information on how we attempt to ensure the user can only choose valid child options.
 However, since a supported Child Object may not be on the Page Layout the topmost client side Component will display an 'error' state if either an invalid object or a valid object not on the page layout is selected.
 Note that the only way to determine if a valid or invalid Child Object is on the page layout is to still make the REST API Request for the Describe of the Page Layout.

-### Column Definition
+### Column Configuration

 The columns displayed for a given Related List (regardless of display format) are determined by the columns included in the Related List in the Page Layout. !!How are these columns determined by SF??!!
+The system level information for these columns (readonly, etc) is respected in the client side editor as it is returned as part of the REST API Page Layout Describe.

+!!column widths need to be addressed someowhere in the client side docs!!
+!!FLA is an item here as well, with regards to respecting it on the client side - as far as I know the REST API call is made as the current User so ideally it will return back the isAccessible, etc info for that given user!!

 ### List Buttons (Not Supported)